The people below in 1-5 all want to visit a museum.

 John is studying Art History and is particularly interested in the old masters from Holland and their paintings.
-He is only free on Sundays.
+He has only time on Sundays.

 Alan is a teacher and wants to spend a day looking at scientific discoveries and modern inventions.
 His 8-year-old daughter will probably go with him.

-Sandra would like to visit a museum that has exhibitions of ceramics from the past.
-She wants to have a lunch there as well.
+Sandra would like to visit a museum, which has exhibitions of ceramics from the past.
+She wants to have lunch there as well.

 Stephen is a student and wants to combine a visit to a museum with a walk in the open air.
-He would also like to attend an interesting demonstration there.
+He would also like to attend a practical demonstration there.

 A) The Open Air Museum

 The Open Air Museum is one of the oldest and largest in the world.
-Spread across 54 acres of land, the museum houses more than 40 farms, houses and mills from the period 1740-1950.
-The Museum offers presentations on a daily basis nearly all year long.
+Spread across 54 acres of land, the museum houses more than 40 farms, houses, and mills from the period between 1740-1950.
+The museum offers presentations on a daily basis nearly all year long.